khandmo/resume_projects/DESIGN.md

 ### Major data structures

-> Describe each major data structure in this program: what information does it represent, how does it represent the data, and what are its members.
-> This description should be independent of the programming language.
-> Mention, but do not describe, data structures implemented by other modules (such as the new modules you detail below, or any libcs50 data structures you plan to use).

 * Global Structure *Game* - holds variables and information used throughout the entire server
 	- goldRemaining, amount of gold left to be collected